raksbi/terraform-provider-jamfpro/docs/index.md

 }

 variable "jamfpro_auth_method" {
   description = "The auth method chosen for interacting with Jamf Pro.
-Options are 'basic' for username/password or 'oauth2' for client id/secret." sensitive   = true default     = ""
+Options are 'basic' for username/password, 'oauth2' for client id/secret, or 'bearer_token' for direct token." sensitive   = true default     = ""
 }